luiszeni/yolact/README.md

  wget https://img.devrant.com/devrant/rant/r_1397964_58Lc4.jpg -O meme03.jpg
  ```

-- If you will test using videos you will also need to download a meme video Xp:
+- If you test using videos, you will also need to download a meme video Xp:

  ```Shell
  wget http://inf.ufrgs.br/~lfazeni/yolact/meme.mp4